mysticole928/python/MacOS/python-macos-pep-668.md

 My code automates tasks and--usually/hopefully--does one or two things well.

-For years, I have enjoyed Homebrew's installation of Python3 because it let me install and update Python without worrying if I was going to break the OS.
+For years, I have enjoyed Homebrew'sstallation of Python3 because it let me install and update Python without worrying if I was going to break the OS.

 After the most recent MacOS udpate, Python broke.